Brianhulela/blur_faces/README.md

 ![Cover Image](https://github.com/Brianhulela/blur_faces/blob/master/blur_faces_cover.drawio.png)

 This project demonstrates how to automatically detect faces in an image and apply a Gaussian blur to protect privacy using Python and OpenCV.
+For a more detailed walk-through, check out my Medium [tutorial](https://hulela.co.za/blur-peoples-faces-in-images-using-opencv-95e3f5575a6f)

 ## Overview